Long Beach

 The 815 acres (El Dorado Regional Park, which features fishing lakes, an archery range, youth campground, bike trails, and picnic areas.
 The 102.5-acre (El Dorado Nature Center is part of the El Dorado Regional Park.
 The center features lakes, a stream, and trails, with meadows and forested areas.[121]
 After an original hands-off approach, the center has begun to actively introduce indigenous species.[121]

 Willow Springs Park was founded as a part of the Willow Springs Wetlands Restoration Project which opened in October 2017.
-The project restored 11 acres of a 48-acre degraded oil well site into wetlands that highlight the pivotal role they played in the City of Long Beachs establishment in the late 1800s by preserving the history and unique topography of the site.
-It is now at about 16 acres restored and in August 2024 it was officially dedicated by the city council as a open space.[122]
+The project restored 11 acres of a 48-acre degraded oil well site into wetlands.
+These highlight the pivotal role the ecosystem played in the City of Long Beachs establishment in the late 1800s and helps preserve the site's history and unique topography.
+It is now at about 16 acres restored and, in August 2024, it began the process of being dedicated as a open space by the city council, which will make it the largest green space in Central Long Beach once done.[122]
 It is run in collaboration with the city's office of Climate Action and Sustainability which was established in 2008 to support and advance environmental stewardship and equity in the City of Long Beach.[123][124]

 The Long Beach Green Belt path is a section of the old Pacific Electric right-of-way, restored by community activists as native habitat.
 The right-of-way was cleared of nonnatives, planted with indigenous plants, and made accessible with foot and bike paths.
 It supports approximately 40 species of California native plants as well as urban wildlife.
 The city and its residents have initiatives underway to revegetate the Long Beach stretch of the Los Angeles River with indigenous plants.[125]